Soleone/questing/README.markdown

 ## Fundamentals

+- Players move between Locations
+- Locations can have items (e.g. furniture)
+- Items can have sub-items (independent of the parent item) and properties (part of the parent item)
+- LocationMap links locations together to determine connections
 - Actions take a Game as arguments (to be able to act on anything) and return a Reaction

 ## Features